juliamatlab/mexjulia/README.md

-# mexjulia: Call julia from matlab
+# jlcall: Call Julia from MATLAB.

-A work in progress.
+Julia in a MEX function.